-St. Gianna was born in Magenta (Milan) October 4, 1922.
-A mother, wife, doctor, and an ardent lover of the Catholic faith in all areas of her life, she was a living witness of an authentic joie de vivre, a passionate love of nature, and a spirit of charity and service.
+St. Gianna was born in Magenta (Milan) on October 4, 1922.
+A mother, wife, doctor, and an ardent lover of the Catholic faith in all areas of her life, she was a living witness of an authentic joie de vivre, passionate love of nature, and a spirit of charity and service.

 After having been married to Pietro Molla and eventually the mother of three beautiful children, she became pregnant a fourth time in September 1961.
 In September 1961 towards the end of the second month of pregnancy, she was touched by suffering and the mystery of pain; she had developed a fibroma in her uterus.
-Before the required surgical operation, and conscious of the risk that her continued pregnancy brought, she pleaded with the surgeon to save the life of the child she was carrying, and entrusted herself to prayer and Providence.
+Before the required surgical operation, and conscious of the risk that her continued pregnancy brought, she pleaded with the surgeon to save the life of the child she was carrying and entrusted herself to prayer and Providence.

 The life was saved, for which she thanked the Lord.
-She spent the seven months remaining until the birth of the child with an exceptional strength of spirit and unrelenting dedication to her tasks as mother and doctor.
+She spent the seven months remaining until the birth of the child with exceptional strength of spirit and an unrelenting dedication to her tasks as mother and doctor.
 She worried that the baby in her womb might be born in pain, and she asked God to prevent that.

 A few days before the child was due, although trusting as always in Providence, she was ready to give her life to save that of her child: “If you must decide between the child and me, do not hesitate: choose the child – I insist on it.
 Save him”.
 On the morning of April 21, 1962, Gianna Emanuela was born.
 Despite all efforts and treatments to save both of them, on the morning of April 28, amid unspeakable pain and after repeated exclamations of “Jesus, I love you.
 Jesus, I love you», the mother died.
 She was 39 years old.”
 (Biography found at the Vatican website)